Updated on August 1, 2023

 An eye injury can cause bleeding, resulting in a red spot on the eye.
 For example, you may get poked in the eye, or something may fly into it.

-Even mild trauma, like rubbing your eyes slightly too hard, can lead to broken capillaries and red spots.
-To avoid eye injury, consider wearing protective eye wear at work or while playing sports if you are exposed to flying objects or debris.
+Even mild trauma, like rubbing your eyes slightly too hard, can cause broken capillaries and red spots.
+To avoid eye injury, consider wearing protective eyewear at work or while playing sports, especially if you’re exposed to flying objects or debris.

 2. Subconjunctival Hemorrhage (Broken Blood Vessel)